Chocolate Cheesecake Tart

 This chocolate tart will last in the fridge for 3 to 5 days.
 Make sure to wrap it well in cling wrap to prevent the cheesecake from drying out.

 Cheesecake is a custard-like batter with cream cheese in it.
 So it must be baked delicately.
-A water bath insulated the pan and ensures that the batter never gets over-heated keeping that custard-like batter moist, soft, and silky.
+A water bath insulates the pan and prevents the batter from overheating, keeping it custard-like, moist, soft, and silky.

 You can use lower-fat cream cheese by adding a bit more starch.
 But you will be compromising on taste, texture, and richness.